Consistency of MLE for partially observed diffusions, with application in market microstructure modeling: Consistency of MLE for partially observed diffusions

 where $W^\theta$ is a $\PP^\theta$-Brownian motion and $\Delta h_t^{\theta',\theta} := h^{\theta'}_t-h^{\theta}_t$.
 Thus, $M$ is a positive supermartingale under $\PP^\theta$, which therefore converges a.s. under $\PP^\theta$ to a limit denoted by $\xi$.
 Our goal is to show that $\xi=0$, $\PP^\theta$-a.s..

 We argue by contradiction and assume that $\PP^\theta(\xi>0)>0$.
 Then, we claim that there exists $\epsilon>0$ s.t. $\PP^\theta(\xi\geq\epsilon)>0$ and

 a.s. under $\PP^\theta$.
 The first part of this clam is obvious and the second follows from the observation that the set of mass points of the distribution of $\xi$ is at most countable, and from the application of the continuous mapping theorem.
-Moreover, noticing that $M^{-1}$ is a positive supermartingale under $\PP^{\theta'}$, we conclude that $\epsilon>0$ and $\eta$ can be chosen so that
+Moreover, noticing that $M^{-1}$ is a positive supermartingale under $\PP^{\theta'}$, we conclude that there exist $\epsilon>0$ and $\eta$ such that

 a.s. under $\PP^{\theta'}$.

 Then, with the notation $A:=\{\xi\ge\epsilon\}$, we claim that

 To prove \eqref{eq.consist.concequence1}, we notice that, if it doesn't hold, there exists an event $A'\subset A$, s.t. $\PP^\theta(A')>0$ and